-Load from Loaded data Pa4X You can load most data as if they were Pa1000 data.
-There are however a few exceptions to be considered: • Due to the different order in memory, Factory Styles must be manually reassigned to SongBook Entries by using the KORG SongBook Editor software. • Favorite Style banks no longer exist, so you are prompted to load them into the User locations.
-Keyboard Set banks over #09 are missing and are not loaded. • If Sounds, Drum Kits, Multisamples and Drum Samples are missing, they can be replaced by similar, but not identical elements. • Since the number of Insert and Master FX is different, the effects configuration can be different.
-Voice Presets, Scale Presets and MIDI Presets are not loaded. • Global settings are not loaded.
-Pa700 You can load most data as if they were Pa1000 data.
-There are however a few exceptions to be considered: • Due to the different order in memory, Factory Styles must be manually reassigned to SongBook Entries by using the KORG SongBook Editor software. • Voice Presets, Scale Presets and MIDI Presets are not loaded. • Global settings are not loaded.
+Load from Loaded data Pa4X You can load most data as if they were Pa700 data.
+There are however a few exceptions to be considered: • Due to the different order in memory, Factory Styles must be manually reassigned to SongBook Entries by using the KORG SongBook Editor software. • Favorite Style banks no longer exist, so you are prompted to load them into the User locations. • Keyboard Set banks over #09 are missing and are not loaded. • If Sounds, Drum Kits, Multisamples and Drum Samples are missing, they can be replaced by similar, but not identical elements. • Since the number of Insert and Master FX is different, the effects configuration can be different. • Voice Presets, Scale Presets and MIDI Presets are not loaded. • Global settings are not loaded.
+Pa1000 You can load most data as if they were Pa700 data.
+There are however a few exceptions to be considered: • Due to the different order in memory, Factory Styles must be manually reassigned to SongBook Entries by using the KORG SongBook Editor software. • If Sounds, Drum Kits, Multisamples and Drum Samples are missing, they can be replaced by similar, but not identical elements. • Voice Presets, Scale Presets and MIDI Presets are not loaded. • Global settings are not loaded.